MarkBiesheuvel/demo-aircraft-data/README.md

 ### 2.3 Manual resources

-Currently (January 2021) the demo relies on two manually created resources.
+Currently (February 2021) the demo relies on two manually created resources.
 Since Amazon Location Service is in Preview and does not have CloudFormation support yet, I (Mark Biesheuvel) have created a Location Service Map `arn:aws:geo:eu-west-1:418155680583:map/aircraft-data` as well as a Cognito Identity Pool `arn:aws:cognito-identity:eu-west-1:418155680583:identitypool/eu-west-1:d052d9d8-8b6d-4154-aef4-968d084f2fc0` in my own account.

 In the future, I plan to include those resources inside the CDK script.